 Alonso represented Cuba 17 times at the senior level, scoring two goals.
 He made his debut for the senior Cuban National Team in a Caribbean Nations Cup match against the Turks & Caicos Islands in September 2006.
 Alonso served as captain of the U-23 National Team during qualification for the 2008 Olympics.

-Alonso is married to Liang Perez, and has two children, Dennis and Paulina.
+Alonso is married to Liang Perez, and has three children.
 He is the son of Osvaldo Alonso and Maria de los Angeles.
-He left the Cuban National Team in June of 2006 during the CONCACAF Gold Cup in Houston prior to a match against Honduras.
+He left the Cuban National Team in June of 2007 during the CONCACAF Gold Cup in Houston prior to a match against Honduras.
 He gained full U.S citizenship on June 16, 2012.
 His favorite sport other than soccer is baseball.

 Acquired from Charleston Battery and signed on January 29, 2009.